bucketfulofsunshine/baldurian-bar-hop/README.md

 ## FUTURE PLANS

 * Add a contest or duet with a bard (if the player also has a Bard-class level).
 Or rest a moment to enjoy the music / heckle them instead.
-Get rewarded with a unique *bow* shaped out of a harp.

 * A group of thieves are trying to smuggle crates of ale through the tavern.
 Assist them in their task or get them arrested.